rtm-rs/rtm-rs.github.io/source/content/docs/sql/introduction.md

     <td>
       Sets the database driver which should be used when making a connection.
-      This option is only to be used in situations where a connection string is <strong>NOT</strong> provided to the ROM Configuration instance.
+      This option is only to be used in situations where a connection string is <strong>NOT</strong> provided to the RTM Configuration instance.

       <h5>Available Options:</h5>
       <ul>